raspberrypilearning/turtle-tracker/en/step_4.md

 --- task ---

 Select the yellow **Turtle 2** sprite and click on the **Code** tab.
-This turtle already has code setup for the pen, and to move to a starting position.
+This turtle already has code set up for the pen and to move to a starting position.

 ![image of the Turtle 2 sprite](images/turtle-2-sprite.png)